winhamwr/presentations/build-measure-learn/one/01_slide.md

 # case studies #

 * stolen from The Lean Startup
-* Consumer Federal Protection Bureau (CFPB)
 * Intuit's Snaptax
 * Zappos

-!SLIDE bullets incremental
-# CFPB #

-* Created by Dodd-Frank act to protect against predatory lending, fraud
-* $500 million budget

-!SLIDE bullets incremental
-# CFPB: assumptions #

-* if americans know it exists, they'll call for help
-* not the same: Fact- Lots of fraud in America

-!SLIDE bullets incremental
-# CFPB: rocketship #

-* use the $500 million budget to staff up call centers
-* develop training materials based on expert suggestions
-* develop marketing plan and advertisements for big launch

-!SLIDE bullets incremental
-# CFPB: BML #

-* **build**- pick one tiny high-fraud geographic area, saturate with ads, forward 800 number to cell phones
-* **measure**- call volume per population in saturated area
-* **learn**- what volume can you expect on extrapolation?
-* what questions are real people asking?

 !SLIDE bullets incremental
 # Snaptax #